alextheradu/OpenAI-Email-Spammer/README.md

 # Email Spammer

-An email spamming tool that uses Zoho Mail SMTP servers and integrates with OpenAI's GPT-4.1 Nano for AI-generated content.
+An email spamming tool that uses Nodemailer and integrates with OpenAI's GPT-4.1 Nano for AI-generated content.
+You can change the OpenAI Model in the .env file.

 ## Setup